-My painting practice addresses the self-creative capacity of materials as it relates to embodiment and landscape.
+My painting practice addresses the self-creative capacity of materials in relation to embodiment and landscape.
 Using watercolor on fibrous paper, and ink on synthetic paper in more abstract compositions, my work leverages matter’s autopoietic potential to produce new visual forms.
-I’ve grown up in Long Island, NY, received a bachelors degree in Visual Art Education from SUNY New Paltz in 2017, and will be completing my MFA candidacy at Stony Brook University in May of 2020.
-At eighteen years old, in 2013, I underwent a spinal fusion of the L5 and S1 vertebrae.
-The limitations that were imposed on my physical experience have since informed my painting practice.
+I was born and raised on Long Island, NY, spending my years of public schooling (K-12) immersed in athletics, predominantly indoor and outdoor basketball and volleyball.
+At eighteen years old, I underwent a spinal fusion of the L5 and S1 vertebrae.
+The physical experience and consequences of this procedure have since informed my routines, my philosophical outlook on my life, and my painting practice.

 Subsequently, I’ve grown intensely attentive to my bodily sensations—whether painful, pleasurable, or neutral.
 My interest here not only manifests as an embodied condition, but also as a fixation on the large, exterior of space beyond the body.
 Expansive space has become a point of consideration in my life and my practice, driving a desire to project out into space, as an overcoming of bodily constraints.
 Here, my work takes on a stark contrast of darkness and luminosity, referencing both visceral interiority—where ligaments, bone, and muscle connect, contort, contract, and expand—and the intensity of perceiving a massive landscape—where sunlight coats expansive space, where geological formation, sedimentary dissemination, and planetary cycles distribute earthly matter throughout the environment.